freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 #### Notable Situations:

-1. FreeCodeCamp's spam filter requires a user to take a certain amount of time to ask their question.
-If they click on the "Create post" button before that, they or their post might get flagged for review for being potential spam.
-In that case, it is the responsibility of the moderators to approve their post if they are a genuine user and need help.
-The same applies if the post is flagged as spam by another user.
-The moderator must make a determination either to agree with the flag and take suitable action or disagree and restore the post.
+1. The _"min first post typing time"_ spam filter requires a low-level user to take a certain amount of time to create a post.
+If they click on the "Create post" button before that, their post might get flagged for review, and their account will get a note.

 2. If the user is an obvious spam bot, for example, their first and only post is a link to a malicious/self-promoting site minutes after signing up, delete their account.